Light Bulb Base Sizes : What size light bulb base do I need?

 Choosing the right base type is crucial if you want to install the bulb in a specific fixture.
 It’s easy to confuse the different types of bases – they can look similar to each other, but aren’t.
 It’s also important to learn about the technical name of each type, such as bayonet, wedge, and bi-pin.
-You can find a bulb base that matches the fixture, but if you’re not sure, ask a lighting professional for assistance.
-The common types of lighting fixtures include decorative lighting, garden lighting, commercial string lights, bicycle lights, hood lights, refrigerator lights, microwave lights, ornamental lights, marquee lights, decorative string lights, beautiful spotlights, etc.
+You can find a bulb base that matches the fixture, but if you’re unsure, ask a lighting professional for assistance.
+Common lighting fixtures include decorative lighting, garden lighting, commercial string lights, bicycle lights, hood lights, refrigerator lights, microwave lights, ornamental lights, marquee lights, decorative string lights, beautiful spotlights, etc.

 How to Measure Your Light Bulb Base Sizes

 If you’re unsure how to measure a light bulb base size (base bulb sizes), it’s easy enough to learn by reading the packaging.
 A light bulb’s base size (base light bulbs size) is usually listed next to its style or shape.
 The diameter is the most basic way to determine the base in millimeters.
 Often, these parameters are written in letters or numbers.
 The width indicates the length.
 To convert this measurement to a numerical shape, divide the width by eight.

 The basic measurement of a light bulb base is its diameter in millimeters.
 Unless the manufacturer specifies otherwise, the dimensions including light bulb size are listed in eighths of an inch.
 The largest light bulb base is the E26, which stands for “Edison screw-in” and measures 26 millimeters in diameter.
 The number-letter combination identifies the type of bulb.